GSA/digitalgov.gov/content/events/2023/06/2023-06-08-uswds-monthly-call-june-2023.md

 * How we're evaluating checklist content
 * How `Critical Checklists` can support your own accessibility testing

-**This event is best suited for:** Designers, developers, and accessibility specialists at all levels
+**This event is best suited for:** Designers, developers, and accessibility specialists at all levels.

 ## Speakers